notEthan/jsi/README.md

 ## Example

 Words are boring, let's code.
+You can follow along from the code blocks - install the gem (`gem install jsi`), load an irb (`irb -r jsi`), and copy/paste/hack.

 Here's a schema in yaml:

 ```yaml
 $schema: "http://json-schema.org/draft-07/schema"